 - standardized test scores, e.g. SAT (CEU’s code for College Board is 4567), ACT, Advanced Placement (AP), etc.

 - academic competition scores/awards

 - additional recommendation letter (academic or work-related) if it provides a different perspective on you than the mandatory recommendation.
-For applicants to the Quantitative Social Sciences (QSS) program: this could be a recommendation letter from your teacher of a quantitative class, such as mathematics, physics, or statistics.
+For applicants to the Data Science and Society (DSS) program: this could be a recommendation letter from your teacher of a quantitative class, such as mathematics, physics, or statistics.